Per wiki policy, Spoilers Off applies here and all spoilers are unmarked. You Have Been Warned.

 - Mr. Gar encourages a weak and scrawny Rad to use his levitation beams on Shannon just to give him confidence.
 Just as Rad is impressed that he's pulling off the feat, Mr. Gar explodes Shannon and leaves Rad and the surrounding area burnt with a flying elbow.
 It just happens so quickly.

-- The dog guy has his purchase in his mouth, covered in slobber.
-Then gives Enid the money the same way.
+- During Enid's flashback, Dogmun has his purchase in his mouth, covered in slobber.
+Then he gives Enid the money the same way.

 - Mr. Gar peering over a shelf with items that match his physique: Hams for his pecs, six-packs for his abs, and frozen feet at the bottom.
 He then steps out from behind the shelf, and his pecs are shaped like the hams.